German banks say U.S. reserves plan will disadvantage Europeans

 The United States has traditionally relied on foreign supervisors to regulate overseas banks and specify appropriate levels of capital, just as U.S. banks operating in the euro zone are judged on their worldwide capital.

-The Fed's measure could be particularly costly for Deutsche Bank (DBKGn.DE), Germany's flagship lender, and to a lesser degree for Britain's Barclays Plc (BARC.L), because of their corporate structure.
+The Fed's measure could be particularly costly for Deutsche Bank, Germany's flagship lender, and to a lesser degree for Britain's Barclays Plc, because of their corporate structure.

 European Union Internal Market Commissioner Michel Barnier, the EU's top financial regulator, has said the U.S. plan could lead to retaliation from other regulators.